-Personal Safety
+Personal safety

-Stay alert, watch what you are doing and use common sense when operating a power tool.
-Do not use a power tool while you are tired or under the influence of drugs, alcohol or

-- medication.
-A moment of inattention while operating power tools may result in serious personal injury. - Use safety equipment.
+- 11. Stay alert, watch what you are doing and use common sense when operating a power tool.
+Do not use a power tool while you are tired or under the influence of drugs, alcohol or medication.
+A moment of inattention while operating power tools may result in serious personal injury. - Use personal protective equipment.
 Always wear eye protection.
-Safety equipment such as dust mask, non-skid safety shoes, hard hat, or hearing protection used for appropriate conditions will reduce personal injuries. - Avoid accidental starting.
-Ensure the switch is in the off-position before plugging in.
-Carrying power tools with your finger on the switch or plugging in power tools that have the switch on invites accidents. - Remove any adjusting key or wrench before turning the power tool on.
+Protective equipment such as dust mask, non-skid safety shoes, hard hat, or hearing protection used for appropriate conditions will reduce personal injuries. - 13.
+Prevent unintentional starting.
+Ensure the switch is in the off-position before connecting to power source and/or battery pack, picking up or carrying the tool.
+Carrying power tools with your finger on the switch or energising power tools that have the switch on invites accidents. - 14.
+Remove any adjusting key or wrench before turning the power tool on.
 A wrench or a key left attached to a rotating part of the power tool may result in personal injury. - Do not overreach.
 Keep proper footing and balance at all times.
-This enables better control of the power tool in unexpected situations. - Dress properly.
+This enables better control of the power tool in unexpected situations. - 16.
+Dress properly.
 Do not wear loose clothing or jewellery.
 Keep your hair, clothing, and gloves away from moving parts.
-Loose clothes, jewellery or long hair can be caught in moving parts. - 15.
-If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
-Use of these devices can reduce dust-related hazards.
+Loose clothes, jewellery or long hair can be caught in moving parts. - If devices are provided for the connection of dust extraction and collection facilities, ensure these are connected and properly used.
+Use of dust collection can reduce dust-related hazards.